 Redcliffe Museum

-Inside the excellent Redcliffe Museum, you’ll find not only the history of the Peninsula but how the Aboriginals lived before the white man arrived.
+Inside the excellent Redcliffe Museum, you’ll find the history of the Peninsula, as well as how the Aboriginal people lived before the arrival of the white man.

-The Shed, in a room on the right-hand side, has memorabilia that takes us through the last 100 years or so.
-This shows you what life was like with tools lining the walls and a recreated kitchen and laundry.
+The Shed, in a room on the right-hand side, has memorabilia from the last 100 years or so.
+It shows what life was like, with tools lining the walls and a recreated kitchen and laundry area.

 A room to the side houses the war propaganda posters.
-You can also see a film on the cartoons that Australia, Britain and the U.S. made using war propaganda, which is very interesting.
+You can also see a film about cartoons that Australia, Britain, and the U.S. made using war propaganda, which is very interesting.

 Parking is right next to the museum, and admission is free.